-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Please refer to Section 3, How you receive benefits, for a list of providers we consider to be primary care providers and other health care professionals. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including Medicare. - We base payment on whether a facility or a health care professional bills for the services or supplies.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Please refer to Section 3, How you receive benefits, for a list of providers we consider to be primary care providers and other health care professionals. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - We base payment on whether a facility or a health care professional bills for the services or supplies.
 You will find that some benefits are listed in more than one section of the brochure.
 This is because how they are paid depends on what type of provider bills for the service.
-For example, physical therapy is paid differently depending on whether it is billed by an inpatient facility, a doctor, a physical therapist, or an outpatient facility. - The amounts listed in this Section are for the charges billed by a physician or other health care professional for your medical care.
-Look in Section 5(c) for charges associated with the facility (i. e., hospital or other outpatient facility, etc.). - PPO benefits apply only when you use a PPO provider.
+For example, physical therapy is paid differently depending on whether it is billed by an inpatient facility, a physician, a physical therapist, or an outpatient facility. - The amounts listed in this Section are for the charges billed by a physician or other health care professional for your medical care.
+Look in Section 5(c) for charges associated with the facility (i.e., hospital or other outpatient facility, etc.). - PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply.